benzman81/homebridge-http-webhooks/README.md

 The plugin gets its states from any system that is calling the url to trigger a state change.

-Currently supports contact, motion and smoke sensors.
+Currently supports contact, motion and smoke sensors and switches.

 # Trigger change
 To trigger a change of an accessory you need to call the url http://yourHomebridgeServerIp:webhook_port/?accessoryId=theAccessoryIdToTrigger&state=NEWSTATE .